 Content Marketing: Tips from your peers on making use of internal resources

 A recent MarketingSherpa Blog post, “Content Marketing: Interviewing internal resources,” covered one technique for including internal resources in your content marketing.
-Today’s post features sources who each an array of quick-hit tips on the topic.
+This post features sources who each discuss an array of quick-hit tips on the topic.

 Content marketing is major piece of any digital marketing strategy, particularly for B2B marketers.
 This content – in the form of blog posts, white papers, e-books, infographics, videos, podcasts and more – can be created by the marketing team and can also come from third-party experts.